t-beigbeder/otvl_cabri/doc/cliconf.md

 since the last time that the client accessed it, and to load the index of those changes (metadata only) locally
 - Identities are public keys users can use to encrypt content for themselves or others
-  - each identity may be used by CLI tools with its alias
+  - each identity may be used by CLI tools through its alias
   - decrypting the content requires the use of the corresponding secret key
   - the empty alias is the user's default key-pair
 - The `__internal__` alias is used to encrypt the configurations of the DSS you create locally